 Making high-value connections

 Now that you’ve identified your 5%, you need to make a to-do list for the next morning.
-Each night, identify your three most important tasks to work on as soon as possible after you wake-up.
+If you want to truly get 10x more done, each night, identify your three most important tasks to work on as soon as possible after you wake-up.

 One of those items should be using my fifteen-minutes-first-thing-